mhsaleh32/hambot/README.md

 **Key Features**
 *Morse Code Reception: HAMBOT receives Morse code signals using the PZSDR board and processes them using GnuRadio on a DragonOS Linux distribution.
 *Audio Feature Extraction: Python and Librosa are used to extract features from incoming Morse code audio signals.
-*Morse Code Decoding: TensorFlow helps classify and decode the Morse code messages into readable text.
+*Morse Code Decoding: Scikit learn helps classify and decode the Morse code messages into readable text using Random Forest method.
 *Natural Language Processing: Powered by Ollama’s LLM, HAMBOT can process and respond with conversational AI capabilities.
 *Future Voice Interaction: Currently, HAMBOT is being enhanced to understand and speak via voice messages, leveraging Automatic Speech Recognition (ASR) tools.

 **How It Works**
 Hardware Setup: The PZSDR board is used for RF reception, and GnuRadio is installed on the DragonOS Linux distribution to handle the communication interface.
 Signal Processing: Librosa processes the incoming audio signals from Morse code, extracting relevant features.
-Morse Code Decoding: TensorFlow is used to classify and decode the audio features into Morse code text.
+Morse Code Decoding: Scikit learn helps classify and decode the audio features into Morse code text using Random Forest method.
 AI Brain: The decoded messages are passed to Ollama's LLM, which is the conversational AI that powers HAMBOT’s responses.
 Voice Messages (In Development): Currently working on adding speech-to-text and text-to-speech capabilities to allow voice-based communication.